Night Finds You: Critical reviews

 Jeff Jensen of Entertainment Weekly wrote, "The pieces of the puzzle start to come together, culminating in a shocking (and very violent) cliffhanger."
 Aaron Riccio of Slant Magazine wrote, "If Ray is genuinely dead, will anyone care?
-As Mayor Austin unflinchingly puts it to Frank, whose liquidity issues have caused him to be late with his kickback for the first time in sex years, probably not.
+As Mayor Austin unflinchingly puts it to Frank, whose liquidity issues have caused him to be late with his kickback for the first time in six years, probably not.
 Every destination is also a beginning for someone else, and money launders itself on: “The world will turn, uncaring of our struggles.”"

 Kenny Herzog of Vulture gave the episode a 4 star rating out of 5 and wrote, "This whole Caspere mess has drawn in four personalities who represent different sides of the same coins, and even if their carpool banter isn't always crisp (something about robot dicks and flies), it's worth waiting to see whether they find the same page or tear themselves apart.
 Hopefully, in the short term, it's the former.
 If not, Ray's on his own contending with one seriously creepy dude with a crow's mask and a close-range shotgun."
 Tony Sokol of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "If you're not hooked by the end of the episode, I feel bad for you, and if you are, next week can't come fast enough.
 I gasped.
 The episode builds slowly and relentlessly and ends with a bang, several."

 Carissa Pavlica of TV Fanatic gave the episode a 4 star rating out of 5 and wrote, "Without a reason for a bulletproof vest, we were left wondering about the fate of Colin Farrell's Ray Volcoro at the end of 'Night Finds You'.
 Eh, do we really expect him to die?
 Probably not.
 But it was a shocking scene, nonetheless."
-Shane Ryan of Paste gave the episode a 8.4 out of 10 and wrote, "Pizzolatto's achievement, thus far, has been to create a worldview more impermeable than even the bleak outlook espoused by Rust Cohle.
+Shane Ryan of Paste gave the episode an 8.4 out of 10 and wrote, "Pizzolatto's achievement, thus far, has been to create a worldview more impermeable than even the bleak outlook espoused by Rust Cohle.
 The pleasure of this series will be in watching how hope blooms between the cracks in the cement — or whether anything blooms at all."